-Each malaria challenge and follow-up period will last three months.
-There will be approximately 5 months between each challenge.
-Therefore, the whole trial will last approximately 2 years.
+Each malaria challenge and the immediate follow-up period will last approximately three months.
+There will be approximately 5-9 months between each challenge.
+Therefore, volunteers in Groups 1-11 will be involved in the trial for approximately 2 years.
+As volunteers in Groups 12 and 13 are only taking part in one challenge, these participants will be involved for approximately 3 months.